Loading...

 Should I try to build a relationship with the debtor myself before hiring an agency?

 If you already have a relationship, use it.
 But if direct efforts haven't worked, bringing in a professional agency is the appropriate next step.
-In Dubai's business culture, engaging a professional intermediary is respected — it's not seen as adversarial the way it might be in some Western contexts.

 How important is the Arabic language for debt collection in Dubai?

 Essential for legal proceedings (all mainland court documents must be in Arabic) and valuable for amicable collection with Arabic-speaking debtors.
 However, given Dubai's multicultural character, English, Hindi, and Urdu are equally important for day-to-day collection communication.
-The language that matters most is the one your debtor speaks.

 Subscribe to our Newsletter